 Those traveling the South Coast should definitely pass by the stunning Jokulsarlon glacier lagoon.
 September is one of the last months you can take a boat ride on the lagoon for a dramatic, up-close view of the enormous icebergs floating on the icy-blue water.

 Unless the snow arrives early, the roads in Iceland should all be open until mid-to-late September.
 This access means that there's still a chance to visit many parts of the Highlands that are inaccessible during the winter.

 If you are driving yourself, you could head up to Landmannalaugar's colorful rhyolite mountains, where you can take a dip in a natural hot spring.
-You can also take a guided tour to the Highlands on a customized super jeep and go off the beaten track to explore some of Iceland’s hidden gems.
+You can also take a guided tour to the Highlands in a customized super jeep and go off the beaten track to explore some of Iceland’s hidden gems.

-It’s also the last chance to go hiking in the Highlands and see the autumn colors of the Highlands before the area closes off for good until next summer.
+It’s also the last chance to go hiking in the Icelandic Highlands and see the autumn colors of the Highlands before the area closes off for good until next summer.